atmawarin/starqueZZ/.documentation/starquezz-prd.md

 ### Child

 * Log in with PIN.
+Only apply if there are more than 2 kids in one account.
 * View assigned chores (core + extra).
 * Mark chores as complete (pending parent approval).
 * Redeem stars in **Star Store**.